JeschkeLab/autoDEER/docsrc/source/autoEPR/Sequencer.rst

 autoEPR can be used to script and develop EPR pulse sequences in Python.

-Pulse sequences are built up of two main object: :ref:`Sequences <Sequence>` and :ref:`Pulses <Pulse>`.
+Pulse sequences are built up of two main object: :ref:`Sequences <autodeer.Sequence>` and :ref:`Pulses <autodeer.Pulse>`.
 In its simplest form, a pulse sequence is just a train of pulses.
 Here, we consider a pulse in its general form.
 I.e. Pulses are not just MW pulses but also delays and detection events.